 -

-Under the boot floor, near the spare wheel
+Under the boot floor near the spare wheel

 -

-In the side storage compartments of the boot
+In a side compartment in the boot

 -